pagopa/pn-cicd/cd/bootstrap/README.md

 ```
 scripts/aws/cfn/storage.yml
 ```
- - __Responsability__: configure storage resources for the microservice.
+ - __Responsibility__: configure storage resources for the microservice.
  - __Input__: some mandatory parameters
    - ProjectName: the _project name_ configuration value
    - TemplateBucketBaseUrl: containing the base URL of infrastructure CFN fragments
-   - MicroserviceNumber: an unique number for each microservice in a microservice group (usefull to disambiguate two instance of the same microservice)
+   - MicroserviceNumber: an unique number for each microservice in a microservice group (useful to disambiguate two instance of the same microservice)
  - **Output**: any output useful to the microservice.